AndrewChamp/Simple-File-Cache-Updating/README.md

 Just instantiate the class and wrap your files with the file method.  **Like magic!**

-So damn good that you'll say _Thanks Obama"_.
+So damn good that you'll say, _"Thanks Obama"_.